Amsterdam/amsterdam-styled-components/docs/CONTRIBUTING.md

 ## Getting started

-Run `npm install` to install dependencies, followed by `npm run prebuild`, `npm run build` and then `npm run start`: this will run storybook on your machine.
+Run `npm install` to install dependencies, followed by `npm run build` and then `npm start`: this will run storybook on your machine.

 ## Conventions and rules